A splitting theorem for manifolds with a convex boundary component and applications: Introduction

-\begin{remark*}[Comparing with Croke-Kleiner's splitting \cite{warpedsplit}] Theorem \ref{CT1} follows from \cite{warpedsplit}, under tha stronger assumptions that $S_2$ is connected and that $S_1$ is compact.
-On the other hand, Theorem \ref{CT2} is independent from \cite{warpedsplit} even under these extra assumptions.
-Indeed, in Theorem \ref{CT2}, even if $S_1$ is connected and $S_2$ is compact, Croke-Kleiner's argument breaks in the presence of the additional boundary components contained in $S_3$.
-The reason is that all distance minimizing geodesics between $S_1$ and $S_2$, a priori, might `touch' $S_3$.
-Hence, the Laplacians of the distance functions from $S_1$ and $S_2$ might not satisfy the usual inequalities (given by the Ricci curvature lower bounds) along these geodesics.
-This point, as well as the non-compactness of the connected components, is dealt with by combining glueing techniques for manifolds with optimal transport tools. \end{remark*}

-\begin{remark*}(Comparing with a result by Burago-Zalgaller \cite{Burago_1977}) In \cite[Theorem 5.2]{Burago_1977}, it is shown that a Riemannian manifold with non-negative sectional curvature and multiple \emph{convex} boundary components is in fact a product, where one of the factors is an interval of the real line.
-We highlight that no parabolicity is required.

-In Theorem \ref{CT1}, when $\delta=0$, if we require that $\Pi_{\partial M} \geq 0$ and $\Ric_{\partial M} \geq 0$, it also follows that $M=\Sigma \times [0,l]$ isometrically for some $l>0$ without any parabolicity requirement.
-This can be proved by considering the metric space obtained by gluing $M$ and $\partial M \times [0,+\infty)$ along their isometric boundaries, and by using the version of the Splitting Theorem provided in \cite{gigli2013splittingtheoremnonsmoothcontext}. \end{remark*}

-\begin{remark*}[On the parabolicity assumption] In Theorem \ref{CT1}, when $\delta=0$, the parabolicity assumption cannot be dropped.
-Indeed, consider the manifold $M \subset \bb{R}^4$ consisting of the portion of space bounded by a catenoid and a disjoint hyperplane.
-In this case, $M$ satisfies the hypotheses of Theorem \ref{CT1} with $\delta=0$ (except for the parabolicity of the convex boundary component since $\bb{R}^3$ is not parabolic), but the conclusion fails.
-Similar constructions are likely to be possible for $\delta=1$ in Theorem \ref{CT1} and for Theorem \ref{CT2}.
-This is tied to the study of the Half Space Property (see \cite{CMMR} and the rest of the introduction) for warped products.
+\begin{remark}[On the parabolicity assumption] In Theorem \ref{CT1}, the parabolicity assumption cannot be omitted.
+To see this, consider the manifold $M \subset \mathbb{R}^4$ given by the region bounded by a catenoid (see \cite{Catenoid1, Catenoid2}) and a disjoint hyperplane.
+In this setting, $M$ satisfies all the hypotheses of Theorem \ref{CT1}, except for the parabolicity of the convex boundary component, since $\mathbb{R}^3$ is not parabolic.
+However, the conclusion of the theorem does not hold.
+Similar counterexamples are expected to exist for Theorems \ref{CT1*} and \ref{CT2}.
+This phenomenon is related to the study of the Half Space Property (see \cite{CMMR} and the discussion below in the introduction) in the context of warped products. \end{remark}